mhamdf/proarti-test/README.md

 # Test
 ## Introduction
-For this test, you will be free to use any king of libs.
-The goal is to give us an idea on how you think what you know, how you understand problematics.
+For this test, you will be free to use any kind of libs.
+The goal is to give us an idea on your skills and how you resolve problematics.

-If you don't have the time to finish it, you can explain in the email how.
+If you don't have the time to finish it, you can explain in the email how you will have done it.

 Good luck and have fun ;)
 ## Exercise 1 - Load CSV file